MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-screen-sharing.md

     The shared screen and the live video feed follow the behavior described later in this article.

-## Use Microsoft Teams mobile to share your screen
+## Use Teams mobile to share your screen

 1. In the call controls, select the **More info** button […].